Last Updated on January 28, 2026 by Lindsey

 Upper Falls

-To get to Hayden Valley we had passed by the famous Upper Falls, so we doubled back and opted for the 3.8-mile hike to the falls.
+To get to Hayden Valley, we had passed by the famous Upper Falls, so we doubled back and opted for the 3.8-mile hike to the falls.
 You can drive to the Falls viewpoints if you prefer, but the hike was relatively easy and gave us multiple vantage points for the Upper Falls and Lower Falls.
 Afterward. we headed nearby to the stunning Grand Canyon of Yellowstone and Artist Point.
 This is a must-see area of the park!

 We checked out lunch at one of the park dining areas and were pleasantly surprised with the quality of our steak stirfry and bison meatloaf.
 On subsequent days, we opted to pack our lunch with provisions picked up at the local grocery stores so we could eat wherever and whenever the mood struck.
 The park is big, so sometimes dining can be quite far away.